rochelleterman/PS239T/A_Syllabus.md

 ### Office Hours

-Thursday 3-4P or by appointment, 715 Barrows
+By appointment (email or bCourses to set up), 715 Barrows

 ####bCourses